 All of the lovely diners dressed in white at the Table for 1200

 Riding a helicopter for the first time was definitely a highlight of 2014 for me.
-But riding over my hometown on a perfect summer day made even better.
-To see more from my ride, click here or for a 60 second YouTube video, click here.
+But riding over my hometown on a perfect summer day?
+Even better.

 A chopper selfie